andreasmhallberg/readingnotes/Ibrahim, 1989. Communicating in Arabic - problems and prospects.md

 [Good summary of problems with diglossia in education and arabization.]

 - Education and literacy:
-  - Teaching material today only recognize classical grammar 41 (and its data 40)
+  - Teaching material today only recognize classical grammar and the data it builds on.
+40-1
-  - "The gap between the two varieties can only grow wider" 40 since the grammar cannot be changed.
+  - "The gap between the two varieties can only grow wider" since the grammar cannot be changed.
+40
   - "Standard written Arabic today is still the monopoly of a very small minority of educated Arabs."
 40
   - "There does not exist yet any Arabic dictionary or grammar book derived from, or based on, an actual corpus of modern Arabic text."
 42
   - "Since the rules of Arabic grammar are based on prescriptive rules instead of actual usage, they will remain hopeless and unattainable for the vast majority of Arabic learners."
 42